Illustrated superhero of Kathrin Barboza Marquez from The Remarkablz

 Video credit National Geographic Kids

-STEP 1: Set up your experiment on a table.
+Step 1: Set up your science station

 What you will need

-• 2 empty paper towel rolls
+• 2 empty paper towel tubes

 • 2 aluminum pie plates

-• 1 ruler
+• 1 ruler or measuring tape

 • 2 people